 What are Medicaid Asset Protection Trusts (MAPT)?

 Medicaid Asset Protection Trusts (MAPT) can be a valuable planning strategy to meet Medicaid’s asset limit when an applicant has excess assets.
 Simply stated, these trusts protect a Medicaid applicant’s assets from being counted for eligibility purposes.
-This type of trust enables someone who would otherwise be ineligible for Medicaid to become Medicaid eligible and receive the care they require be at home or in a nursing home.
+MAPTs enable someone who would otherwise be ineligible for Medicaid to become eligible and receive the care they require, be that at home or in a nursing home.
 Assets in this type of trust are no longer considered owned by the Medicaid applicant.
 MAPTs also protect assets for one’s children and other relatives, which is a win-win for Medicaid applicants and their families.
-Medicaid Asset Protection Trusts are also referred to as Medicaid Planning Trusts, Medicaid Trusts, or less formally, Home Protection Trusts.
+Medicaid Asset Protection Trusts are also called Medicaid Planning Trusts, Medicaid Trusts, or less formally, Home Protection Trusts.

 Why Are Medicaid Asset Protection Trusts Important?

 How Do Medicaid Asset Protection Trusts Work?

-In addition, the trust must be irrevocable in order to be exempt from Medicaid’s asset limit.
+The trust must be irrevocable for exemption from Medicaid’s asset limit.
 This means that the trust cannot be cancelled or changed.
 Once the assets are transferred into the trust, they no longer belong to the trustmaker, nor can the trustmaker regain ownership of them.
 If the assets are in a revocable (can be changed or terminated) trust, Medicaid considers the assets to still be owned by the Medicaid applicant.
-This is because the person who created the trust still has control over the assets held in the trust.
+This is because they still have control over the assets held in the trust.
 Therefore, the assets are counted towards Medicaid’s asset limit.

 Benefits of a Medicaid Asset Protection Trust